 “The Morning Briefing” is SmartPlanet’s daily roundup of must-reads from the web.
-This morning we’re reading about data protection in modern businesses.
+This morning we’re reading about data protection in different industries.

 Image credit: Flickr